exhibitionFrom September 25, 2020

-Alexander Iolas (1907-1987) was one of the most important and glamorous art dealers of the second half of the twentieth century.
+Alexander Iolas (1907-1987) was one of the most glamorous art dealers of the second half of the twentieth century.
 One of the first gallerists to create an international network of galleries, he introduced Surrealism to the United States, and gave Andy Warhol his first and last solo shows.
 Although he had been a friend and loyal supporter of some of the most important artists of his time, Iolas was soon forgotten after his death in 1987.
 His Athens house, the legendary Villa Iolas, was doomed to the same fate, its invaluable art collection being stolen and dispersed.

 According to Vezzoli, “Casa Iolas does not only pay homage to a great gallerist that has almost been forgotten, but also to a gallery culture based on relationships of friendship, trust, and mutual esteem, which seem to have disappeared from the contemporary art world.
 For this reason, I wanted to honor Iolas in all his facets, as a gallerist and as a collector, as a dandy of the art market and as an aesthete.”